dotlattice/LatticeObjectTree/README.md

 })
 ```

-If you need even more control, there is an "ExcludedPropertyPredicates" option that uses predicate functions.
+If you need even more control, there is an `ExcludedPropertyPredicates` option that uses predicate functions.
 Here's an example that filters out any properties with an "a" in its name:

 ```c#
 new ObjectTreeNodeFilter